TalkySafe143/codestream/vscode/README.md

 ### Where are messages stored?

 Your team’s codemarks, which include the message text and the code snippet, are stored in the cloud on CodeStream’s servers.
-CodeStream uses best practices when it comes to [security](https://www.codestream.com/security), but if your team has stringent infosec requirements an [on-prem installation option](https://docs.codestream.com/onprem/) is available.
+CodeStream uses best practices when it comes to [security](https://www.codestream.com/security).

 # Help & Feedback